 The human psyche is geared to constantly make predictions about what will transpire next so that one can guide one’s behavior.
 And when you can’t do that, the rational part of your psyche shuts down and the emotional center – the limbic system – takes over.
 This brings on fear, anxiety and erratic thinking followed by erratic behavior.
 Fear of uncertainty is what drove the toilet paper buying-binge and all the panic buying.
 People are grasping at something they can control.
 Literally grasping.

 Experiments conducted at University College London revealed that people are more stressed when they are told they might receive an electric shock than if they know they’re definitely going to receive one.
-So it’s common the majority of people feel anxious, fearful and panicked due to uncertainty.
+So it’s common for the majority of people to feel anxious, fearful, and panicked due to uncertainty.

 The first step to protect your mental/emotional health is to pause and identify how you feel.
 Even if the answer is ‘I don’t know – I’ve never felt like this before’, just pausing to ask the question and acknowledging your fear of uncertainty, starts to re-engage our forebrain – where rational thinking takes place – and you feel calmer.